Why a healthy lifestyle is important for single parents

 - Try mindfulness meditation, muscle relaxation exercises or breathing exercises.

-- Watch a good movie or a documentary on something you love.
+- Read a book, or watch a movie or a documentary on something you love.

 - Write a journal or blog to get your feelings out.